Red Sea cliff swallow: Distribution and habitat

 It is possibly endemic to Sudan.
 It is known only from a single specimen, found in May 1984 at the Sanganeb lighthouse, north-east of Port Sudan, Sudan.
-This enigmatic swallow may still exist, though the lack of recent records is puzzling.
-Unidentified swallows have been sighted in Lake Langano (c.
-20 birds) and in Awash National Park (3–8 birds) in the East African Rift in Ethiopia.
 Its scientific name means the lost swallow and it has been suggested that it might breed in the hills surrounding the Red Sea in Sudan or Ethiopia.

-The Lake Langano birds had blue-black upper parts with a rump varying from off-white to pale pink to rufous whilst the Awash swallows are described as having brownish throats and brownish-white underparts.
-The variations are not conclusive for attribution to the original specimen but cliff swallows are variable.
-It is alternatively placed in the genus Hirundo.
+This enigmatic swallow may still exist, as unidentified cliff swallows have been sighted a number of times in Ethiopia which may have been this species, although they may belong to an additional undescribed species due to a number of plumage differences.
+Two unidentified pale-rumped swallows were also observed in 1983 at Sanganeb heading out over the Red Sea in the direction of Jeddah just prior to his discovery of the dead type specimen, so it has been suggested it may breed in hills fringing the Red Sea coast of western Saudi Arabia.